 The trustees delegate the day-to-day running of the charity to the Executive Director, Connie Laurin-Bowie and her team.
-In setting salaries for staff, the trustees take into account of a number of different factors including:
+In setting salaries for staff, the trustees consider a number of different factors including:

-- the needs of its beneficiaries and members - funding available for the role if externally funded - the overall financial position of the organisation - the location of the role and the employment laws and employment market conditions in the country where the role is based - the need to attract the appropriate skills required to manage Inclusion International in a way that achieves its vision, mission and agreed strategy.
+- the needs of its beneficiaries and members. - funding available for the role if externally funded. - the overall financial position of the organisation. - the location of the role and the employment laws and employment market conditions in the country where the role is based. - the need to attract the appropriate skills required to manage Inclusion International in a way that achieves its vision, mission and agreed strategy.

-Risk management
+Risk Management

 The trustees regularly review the risks facing Inclusion International.
-The last review was carried out in January 2024 and identified the following main risks:
+The last review was carried out in November 2024 and identified the following main risks:

-- ensuring adequate income to continue our programme of work.
-We continue to seek new sources of funds and have a good track record in obtaining grants income.
-The Trustees are aware of the over reliance on two main organisational support grants, one of which is ended in June 2023.
-The Trustees think that we need to: - Act to secure more funding to cover core costs - Ensure our core costs are spent in the best way to deliver our strategy - loss of income from membership fees.
+- Ensuring adequate income to continue our programme of work.
+We continue to seek new sources of funds and have a good track record in obtaining grant income.
+The Trustees are aware of the over reliance on a few large donors.
+The Trustees think that we need to: - Act to secure more funding to cover core costs - Ensure our core costs are spent in the best way to deliver our strategy. - Loss of income from membership fees.
 Financial pressures on member organisations continue to be a risk to the level of fees and donations they have been prepared to make.
-The Trustees are either directly, or in conjunction with the Council and the Regions, staying in regular contact with our members - reputational damage to the name of Inclusion International which could negatively impact our current and future income - we keep a close dialogue with current and future donors and partners. - foreign exchange risk (our accounts are published in US dollars which is the currency of the majority of our income) - we will continue to monitor carefully and take such action as is sensible - concerns about security and conflicts in some countries.
-In addition to the negative impact for our member organisations and people with disabilities in these countries, we know all too well that people with disabilities are proportionally worse off in conflict situations, it could further lead to loss of core income for us - reliance on a very small and dedicated team of staff and volunteers to deliver our programme of work we need to take action to ensure this risk is reduced as much as possible - ensuring the safeguarding of our staff, volunteers, partners and beneficiaries as our work develops we must have appropriate policies and procedures in place.
+The Trustees are either directly, or in conjunction with the Council and the Regions, staying in regular contact with our members. - Reputational damage to the name of Inclusion International which could negatively impact our current and future income we keep a close dialogue with current and future donors and partners.
+A specific risk was added for 2024 to monitor developments with the International Disability Alliance and provide regular updates throughout the year. - Foreign exchange risk (our accounts are published in US dollars which is the currency of most of our income) we will continue to monitor carefully and take such action as is sensible. - Concerns about security and conflicts in some countries.
+In addition to the negative impact for our member organisations and people with disabilities in these countries, we know all too well that people with disabilities are proportionally worse off in conflict situations, it could further lead to loss of core income for us. - Reliance on a very small and dedicated team of staff and volunteers to deliver our programme of work we need to take action to ensure this risk is reduced as much as possible - Ensuring the safeguarding of our staff, volunteers, partners and beneficiaries as our work develops we must have appropriate policies and procedures in place. - Failure of a major event/work due to natural or political crisis.
+A specific risk was added for 2024 in relation to World Congress planning to ensure appropriate planning and budgeting was set up to manage the event taking place in 2025.